raymond1/react-demo-with-highcharts/README.md

 ## Submission instructions

-We recommend you fork this repo, and extend access to our CTO `"Amin El-Naggar <amin@alfangroup.com>"` as a guest member in your repo.
+We recommend you fork this repo, and extend access to our CTO `"Amin El-Naggar <amin@alfangroup.com>"` as a member in your repo (ensure we have role with enough permissions to view the project).
 We recommend that you don't make your repo public.

 [Highcharts]:https://www.highcharts.com/